mmcc007/fledge/README.md

 # Demo
 For a demo of Fledge in action see: https://github.com/mmcc007/todo.

-You can download the app to your android or iOS device:
+You can download the demo app, which is live on the Google and Apple stores, to your android or iOS device:

 [![GitErDone](https://play.google.com/intl/en_us/badges/images/badge_new.png)](https://play.google.com/store/apps/details?id=com.orbsoft.todo)
 [![GitErDone](https://linkmaker.itunes.apple.com/en-us/badge-lrg.svg?releaseDate=2019-02-15&kind=iossoftware)](https://itunes.apple.com/us/app/giterdone/id1450240301)